 100 Years of History

 How?
 With a desire to glorify God (1 Cor.
-10:31), in an environment ripe for infrastructure and God-led ministry, and with a clear vision and mission.
+10:31), in an environment ripe for infrastructure and ministry, with a clear vision and mission.
 Habakkuk 2 says,

 “Write down the vision